doctordoom101/doctordoom101/README.md

 ### 📚 What I'm Focusing On

 - Learning how to build ETL pipelines
-- Playing with cloud platforms like AWS
 - Cleaning and transforming data using Pandas and SQL
 - Scheduling workflows with Apache Airflow
 - Exploring tools like Docker for deployment